malumisa/Project_1_team_8/README.md

 * Is there evidence that other factors may have contributed to increases in spending during this period? (ie. correlation is not causation)

 ## Methodology
-In March 2021, Deputy Governor Lawrence Schembri spoke about how COVID-19 has affected household saving and spending patterns.
-The Canadian economy remained resilient over the period defined by locdown measures.
-Businesses and consumers were largely been able to adapt, and the housing market remained robust, even while job losses continued to affect many people, but were largely mitigated by an unprecedented level of fiscal support.
+In March 2021, Deputy Governor Lawrence Schembri spoke about how COVID-19 had affected household saving and spending patterns.
+The Canadian economy remained resilient over the period defined by lockdown measures.
+Businesses and consumers were largely able to adapt, and the housing market remained robust, even while job losses continued to affect many people, but were largely mitigated by an unprecedented level of fiscal support.
 This helped offset a sharp drop in labour income.

 On average Canadians spent about $4,000 less, largely because:
 * many high-contact services such as travel and entertainment were shut down
-* people were being more cautious about both their finances and their health
+* people were more cautious about both their finances and their health

 As a result, household savings rose across the country to the tune of $180 billion in the 2020-2021, or roughly $5,800 per Canadian.
 Overall, the resiliency of consumption comes as a result of Canadians reorienting their purchases towards goods from services.
 The data indicate that with the exception of the first wave pull-back, goods outlays have been largely detached from pandemic dynamics.